What is Current Ratio?

 Current Ratio Interpretation/Analysis

-The current ratio is useful to investors, creditors to get information about the liquidity position of a company.
+The current ratio is useful to investors and creditors to get information about the liquidity position of a company.
 If the current ratio is less than 1, it indicates the existence of liquidity problems in the company.

 CR <1: It indicates that current assets are not sufficient to pay the current liabilities of the company.
 It may give an indication that there are short-term liquidity problems in the company.
 Indirectly, it has a high risk of bankruptcy.